The ten job search myths that are holding you back

 91% of employers say they regularly screen candidates on social networking sites before deciding whether or not to hire them.
 They want to see if you seem to be a good communicator, if the facts of your profile contradict your resume in any way, and if you have the good sense to maintain a fairly professional personal brand online.

 By all means use privacy settings for your own protection, but don’t hide everything.
 If employers can’t find you at all, that too can be a red flag.
-There was even a case in the news this week of an employer asking a potential candidate for his Facebook password to see their online activities unfiltered.
+If employers can’t find any trace of you online, they may think you’re out of touch, not technically savvy, or have something to hide.

 Rather than hiding stuff, just be aware that the Internet is a public space where what you say and do are likely to be seen by others.